 - Time Management

-Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 That’s why our study skills tutors in the Raleigh-Durham region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 With our study skills program, your child will learn strategies including: